Flaxseeds for Babies and Kids: Benefits, Safety and Recipes

 How to Store Flaxseeds

 Flaxseeds can decay quite easily if they aren’t stored in the right manner.
 Storing them in the refrigerator is the best method.
-If the seeds are whole, these can last for up to 2 years when stored properly.
+If the seeds are whole, they can last for up to 2 years when stored properly.

 Can You Use Flaxseed Oil as a Substitute for Other Cooking Oils?

 However, that being said, flaxseed oil is actually quite safe and beneficial when used in other methods, such as dressings for salads, additions to dips and sauces, and even as a tablespoon or two in smoothies and shakes!
-They can also be taken as supplements, and are especially important if you aren’t taking fish oil supplements (for omega-3 fatty acids).
+They can also be taken as supplements and are especially important if you aren’t taking fish oil supplements (for omega-3 fatty acids).

 How to Include Flaxseed in a Child’s Diet